0xc0dec/demo-rs/README.md

 What's implemented so far:
 - Rendering scene objects via WGPU's `RenderBundle` instead of directly via `RenderPass`.
-This proved to be _very_ useful if you wish to decouple scene rendering logic from render passes and make it more modular.
-With render passes I couldn't make it work due to the Rust borrow checker and different object lifetimes involved.
+This proved to be _very_ useful if you wish to decouple scene rendering logic from render passes and make it modular.
+With render passes I couldn't make it work due to Rust borrow checker and different object lifetimes involved - as in many examples I found, the whole rendering code had to be within one function/block in order for lifetimes of render passes, textures and other things to work together.
 - Skybox rendering on a full-screen quad.
 - First person camera flying camera ("spectator") with protection from overturning.
 - Render to texture.